Four Things You Didn’t Know Unbounce Could Do

 What Does Unbounce Cost?

-If you’re not getting a partner discount, Unbounce starts at $79/month for the Essential plan.
-That gives you 75 landing pages, eight popups and sticky bars (more on that to come) and 500,000 monthly visitors.
+If you’re not getting a partner discount, Unbounce starts at $72/month for the Essential plan.
+That gives you 500 conversions and 20,000 visitors/month.

 Is Unbounce worth it?
 Think of it this way: Every new conversion is potential revenue.
 Even for a small eCommerce retailer, one or two sales will likely cover the monthly cost.
 For an enterprise, one sale could cover years of the cost.
 So yeah … worth it.